top of page

 After that, it's your playground.

-In my experience, what needs to be talked about will be talked about, even if it's not what you thought needed to be talked about.
-Trust the process, and we'll work to energize your mindful curiosity over your urges to succeed.
+In my decade of experience, I have found that what needs to be talked about will find its way to be talked about, even if it's not what you thought needed to be talked about.
+Trust the process, and we'll work together to energize your mindful curiosity over your urges to get it "right."

 • Curiosity and openness to deeper meaning